Mewasi

+Kolis

 In those days, Mewasi word was used to describe the unruly, turbulent and violent Kolis but during British Raj, Mewasi was used for Koli chieftains in rebellions against British rule as a hero.

 Koli Mewasis liked the independent rule of self so they always fought against their Rajas, Maharajas and other rulers.
 Koli Mewasis often plundered the villages to collect the revenue.